-\paragraph{Codensity of the functor $P_\infty$.} Theorem~\ref{thm:initiality-catt} states that for any cat-category with families $\C$, the right Kan extension along $P_\infty$ gives the unique morphism of cat-category with families from the syntactic category to $\C$.
-In particular, applying this theorem to the cat-category $\Syn{\CaTT}$ with the structure given by $P_\infty$ shows that $\Ran_{P\infty}P\infty$ is this unique morphism.
-Since the identity functor $\id{\Syn{\CaTT}}$ is also a morphism, this shows in particular that $\id{\Syn{\CaTT}} = \Ran_{P_\infty}P_\infty$, or in other words, it shows that the functor $P_\infty$ is codense.
+\paragraph{Codensity of the functor $P_\infty$.} \cref{thm:weak-initiality-catt} states that for any $\CaTT$-category with families $\C$, the right Kan extension along $P_\infty$ gives the unique morphism of $\CaTT$-category with families from the syntactic category to $\C$.
+In particular, applying this theorem to the $\CaTT$-category $\Syn{\CaTT}$ with the structure given by $P_\infty$ shows that $\Ran_{P\infty}P_\infty$ is this unique morphism.
+Since the identity functor $\id{\Syn{\CaTT}}$ is also a morphism, this shows in particular that $\id{\Syn{\CaTT}} = \Ran_{P_\infty}P_\infty$: in other words, the functor $P_\infty$ is codense.
 More concretely, this proves that every context in the category $\Syn{\CaTT}$ is canonically obtained as a limit of ps-contexts.

 \paragraph{Developing the limits.} There is also an interesting interpretation of Proposition~\ref{prop:alg<->nerve}, which establishes the equivalence between algebraic natural transformations $\widehat\G(T\GG,T\GD)_{\alg}$ and natural transformations $\widehat{\COH_\infty}(N\GG,N\GD)$.
 Indeed, consider that the natural transformations $\widehat{\COH_\infty}(N\GG,N\GD)$ are maps of cones, between a cone of apex $\GG$ and a cone of apex $\GD$, over the canonical diagram of $\GG$.
-Recall that the only object that appear in the canonical diagram of $\GG$ are ps-contexts, which are themselves globular products of disks.
+Recall that the only objects that appear in the canonical diagram of $\GG$ are ps-contexts, which are themselves globular products of disks.
 Hence one can ``develop'' this diagram, and obtain from the above map of cones, a new map of cones, with same apex, but over a diagram only made out of disks.
 Proposition~\ref{prop:alg<->nerve} shows that algebraic natural transformations are exactly those maps of cones between diagrams over disks that can be obtained by such an operation.
 This theorem can thus be seen as a way to develop a canonical limit of ps-contexts into a non-canonical limit of disks.
 This matches the syntactic construction of context as a succession of context comprehension, which exhibits each context as a succession of pullback of disks.
-In that respect, the contexts in the theory are analogous to the CW-complex in topology.
+In that respect, the contexts in the theory are analogous to the CW-complexes in topology.